 Noddy Holder and Dave Hill from Slade playing a new single, watching Alvin Stardust on Top of the Pops, The Sweet performing “Blockbuster” and Alice Cooper singing “School’s Out”.
 Maybe it was Alice Cooper with his focus upon horror and his banned status (Cooper was called to be banned from the UK by the politician Leo Abse and moral campaigner Mary Whitehouse) that signposted the way to further music, a maturing if you will.

 However, I think Bowie; the height of Glam, surely it’s High Priest moving on to other themes helped me, move on.
-I have never lost my love of Glam Rock – The Sweet created “Blockbuster” as mentioned before, T Rex – The Slider holds one of my favourite all time record covers and that album is a masterpiece, David Bowie – Ziggy Stardust, Aladdin Sane & Diamond Dogs provide a holy triumvirate.
+I have never lost my love of Glam Rock – The Sweet created “Blockbuster” as mentioned before, T Rex – The Slider holds position of one of my favourite all time record covers and that album is a masterpiece.
+David Bowie – Ziggy Stardust, Aladdin Sane & Diamond Dogs provide a holy triumvirate.
 So, my earlier choice of words ‘helped me, move on’ were incorrect, they should read ‘helped me develop’, with Glam Rock being added to the canon of musicfan6160.

 Searching for the Lost Chords

 In the days before the internet, finding out about music was different.
 Today, I went onto Google, pulled up a series of videos recommended to me, based upon my preferences of watching over the past days/weeks/months and I find Samsara Blues Experiment and their excellent “End of Forever” album, newly released in 2020 (Wow!
 That’s a long sentence…).
-Back then, there were three main methods of discovery: the music press as previously discussed, buying an album based upon its cover and word of mouth.
+Back then, there were three main methods of discovery: the music press, as previously discussed, buying an album based solely upon its cover and word of mouth.

-Word of mouth was usually via friends or more generally via friend’s Brothers or Sisters.
+Word of mouth was usually via friends or more generally via a friend’s Brothers or Sisters.
 A friend’s older Brother say, would have a record collection of vinyl (this was pre-CD) and flicking through album after album (I doubt we would have been allowed to play them) or being told by a friend that ‘this was the one’, was an introduction to a new band.